 If you remain focused on automating the ‘What’, ‘When’ and ‘How Often’, you’re missing the most critical variable.
 Only when you create a repeatable process for the ‘How’ will your sales prospecting team reach their full potential.

-Your SDR’s and BDR’s don’t have to suck.
+Your SDR’s and BDR’s don’t have to struggle.
 Give them the ‘How’ and watch them consistently deliver the results your sales organization needs to be wildly successful.

 Enjoyed this?
 Check out one of Mike’s Scher’s most popular articles of all time, “Consistency: The Common Denominator of Successful Organizations“.